-In 2012, an update of the Canadian Cardiovascular Society provided guidelines for the diagnosis and treatment of dyslipidemia for the prevention of cardiovascular disease in adults 23 in addition to adjustment of lifestyle and the use drugs suggested by 22.
+In 2012, a diagnostic and treatment principles of dyslipidemia in effort to prevent adults' cardiovascular disorders was provided by the Canadian Cardiovascular Society23 in addition to adjustment of lifestyle and the use drugs suggested by22.
 Several efforts in exploiting plants and plants products and chemotherapeutics have been employed in the prevention and management of hypercholesterolaemia targeted at eliminating the onset of diseases linked with cholesterol risk factors.
 Some levels of success have been recorded.
-They are categorized into two major categories which are Pharmacological therapy (use of drugs) and Non Pharmacological therapy 24.
-Pharmacotherapeutic agents in use in the management of hyperlipidaemia include niacin, statin, ezetimibe, fibrates and bile acid sequestrants.
+They are categorized into two major categories which are Pharmacological therapy (use of Pharmacological therapy 24 . drugs) and Non Pharmacotherapeutic agents in use in the management of hyperlipidaemia include niacin, statin, ezetimibe, fibrates and bile acid sequestrants.
 The use of these chemotherapeutics has been associated with adverse side effects.
-For instance, niacin may cause liver toxicity, gout and hyperglycaemia while it decreases the levels of Total Cholesterol (TC), Triacylglycerol (TAG), Low Density Lipoproteins (LDL) and increases High Density Lipoproteins (HDL) 25.
-Statins drugs have been found to cause myopathy and hepatic malfunctions while they exert their effects by reducing the action of the enzyme, HMG CoA reductase and decrease the production of total cholesterol (TC) 26.
-The use of ezetimibe has been associated with angioedema, liver toxicity and disorder in the gastrointestinal function while it reduces TC and increases HDL levels 25.
-The use of fibrates drugs has been found to exacerbate the onset of bile stones, myopathy and pancreatitis while they reduce the levels of Very low Density Lipoprotein (VLDL), TAG and raises the activity of lipoprotein lipase 27.
-The use of bile acid sequestrants can cause constipation, rise in TAG level while reducing the level of total cholesterol by converting cholesterol to bile 27.
+For instance, niacin may cause liver toxicity, gout and hyperglycaemia while it decreases the concentrations of total cholesterol (TC), triacylglycerol (TAG), Low Density Lipoproteins (LDL) and increases High Density Lipoproteins (HDL)25.
+Statins drugs have been found to cause myopathy and hepatic malfunctions while they exert their effects by reducing the action of the enzyme, 3hydroxy-3-methylglutaryl CoA reductase and decrease the production of total cholesterol $(TC)^{26}$.
+The use of ezetimibe has been associated with angioedema, liver toxicity and disorder in the gastrointestinal function while it reduces TC and increases HDL levels25.
+The use of fibrates drugs has been found to exacerbate the onset of bile stones, myopathy and pancreatitis while they reduce the concentrations of VLDL, TAG and raises the activity of lipoprotein lipase27.
+The use of bile acid sequestrants can cause constipation, rise in TAG level while reducing the level of total cholesterol by converting cholesterol to bile27.
 Some of the Non Pharmacological therapeutic interventions for the management of cholesterol against risk factors include the use of Medicinal Plants and herbs, Nutraceuticals, Diet and Exercises (lifestyle) and Functional and Mediterranean Foods.

-2.4.1 Medicinal Plants and Herbs
+Medicinal Plants and Herbs